 Until recently, SMEs and Sole Traders have had to make do with scaled-down versions of products conceived for larger businesses.
 Few tailored financial services were available, with no personalised banking solutions or business management tools.

-However, with SMEs making up more than 99% of the UK business population, they now play a vital part in the payments industry and the country’s economy.
+However, with SMEs accounting for more than 99% of the UK business population, they now play a vital role in the payments industry and the country’s economy.
 Today, growing opportunities and a digital-first future are on their way as SMEs and sole traders have finally been given a voice.

-Furthermore, SMEs were not considered profitable as Basel III’s “Global Regulatory System for Banks” makes it mandatory for SMEs to hold twice as much capital as any other sector when applying for a loan.
-Thus, SME investments have resulted in lacking basic infrastructure and an inability to grow or function daily.
+Furthermore, SMEs were not considered profitable, as Basel III’s “Global Regulatory System for Banks” requires them to hold twice as much capital as other sectors when applying for a loan.
+Thus, SME investments have led to a lack of basic infrastructure and an inability to grow or operate daily.
 Unlike larger enterprises, SMEs were unable to access the following:

 - Rapid onboarding